-By the end of 2025, AT plans to have 50% of buses operating in the city centre during peak periods to be zero emission, contributing to a 53% reduction of greenhouse gas emissions from buses
+By the end of 2025, an estimated 50% of buses operating in the city centre during peak periods will be zero emissions, contributing to a 53% reduction of greenhouse gas emissions from buses

 The current situation,issues and opportunities

 The city centre is a critical location for Auckland, and the entire country.
 It must work well - for our customers, for our transport system and for the vision for the future.
 There has been significant growth and change in the city centre over the past decade, and this has had an impact on the public transport system for the city centre.
 The City Centre Bus Plan aims to respond to and address the issues and opportunities set out according to: